wallarm/product-documentation/docs/2.16/waf-installation/nginx/dynamic-module-from-distr.md

 # Installing dynamic WAF module for NGINX from Debian/CentOS repositories

-This instruction describes the steps to install Wallarm WAF as a dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.
+These instructions describe the steps to install Wallarm WAF as a dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.

 --8<-- "../include/waf/installation/already-installed-waf-2.16.md"